 - The therapy is intended to reduce symptoms of chronic nausea and vomiting associated with gastroparesis.
 But, it is not a cure. - Improvements in symptoms may be gradual or immediate.
 Results vary from person to person. - Implanting an Enterra Therapy System has risks and side effects.
 Surgical complications are possible and may include infection, bleeding, bruising, and pain at the implant site.
-Once implanted, the system may become infected, devices may move or wear through the skin, the lead may entangle with or obstruct the bowel, lead my perforate your stomach, irritation/inflammation over the implant site may occur.
+Once implanted, the system may become infected, devices may move or wear through the skin, the lead may entangle with or obstruct the bowel, lead may perforate your stomach, irritation/inflammation over the implant site may occur.
 The system could stop suddenly because of mechanical or electrical problems.
-Any of these situations may require additional surgery or cause return of symptoms, and some can be life threatening. - Most often, a combination of Enterra Therapy, diet modification, and medication is necessary to effectively control symptoms of gastroparesis. - If you have an Enterra Therapy System implanted, some precautions are necessary around certain electrical and medical equipment and when going through theft detection and security screening gates. - Enterra Therapy is not appropriate for patients who are not candidates for surgical procedures and/or anesthesia because of physical or mental conditions. - Enterra Therapy should not be used for patients who will be exposed to diathermy (deep heat treatment). - Patients with Enterra Therapy should not have Magnetic Resonance Imaging (MRI). - Enterra Therapy has not been evaluated in pregnant women, or in patients younger than age 18 or older than age 70.
+Any of these situations may require additional surgery or cause return of symptoms, and some can be life threatening. - Most often, a combination of Enterra Therapy, diet modification, and medication is necessary to effectively control symptoms of gastroparesis. - If you have an Enterra Therapy System implanted, some precautions are necessary around certain electrical and medical equipment and when going through theft detection and security screening gates. - Enterra Therapy is not appropriate for patients who are not candidates for surgical procedures and/or anesthesia because of physical or mental conditions. - Enterra Therapy should not be used for patients who will be exposed to diathermy (deep heat treatment). - Enterra Therapy has not been evaluated in pregnant women, or in patients younger than age 18 or older than age 70.

-Finding an Enterra Therapy Doctor
+Finding an Enterra Therapy provider

-Scan the QR code to find a doctor who specializes in Enterra Therapy:
+Scan the QR code to find a provider who specializes in Enterra Therapy: